 Also on March 30, 2023, we entered into an Amended and Restated Master Development Agreement with PLK APAC Pte.
 Ltd., PLKC HK International Limited and PLKC International Limited (the "Popeyes MDA"), which set forth the procedures, requirements or standards for the operations of Popeyes stores, including food safety, sanitation and workplace safety standards, and other contractual obligations of our company.
 Pursuant to the Popeyes MDA, we are required to pay an upfront franchise fee for each company owned and operated Popeyes store and franchise Popeyes store, and a continuing franchise fee for each company owned and operated Popeyes store, calculated as certain percentage of the store's monthly gross sales, depending on when the store is opened.
-No Popeyes store has been opened as of the date of this Annual Report.
-The foregoing summary of the Popeyes MDA does not purport to be complete and is qualified in its entirety by reference to the Popeyes MDA, a copy of which is filed as Exhibit 4.31 of this Annual Report .
+As of December 31, 2023, we have operated ten Popeyes store in mainland China.
+The foregoing summary of the Popeyes MDA does not purport to be complete and is qualified in its entirety by reference to the Popeyes MDA, a copy of which is filed as Exhibit 4.31 of this Annual Report.